jayngng/custom-password-bruteforcing/README.md

 - http:80
 - ssh:22

-When seeing http service, I prefer to run gobuster and then have a look at the website.
+Maybe we have something to do with http port, so I run gobuster against the website to find hidden directories if exist